 But are they STILL all needed for the process they power?
 What would happen if you asked a few less questions to your customers?
 Is it possible to change the questions depending on your customer's needs?

 Regardless of whether your process is manual or has already undergone paperwork automation, It’s important to periodically check to see if the questions in your documents are still relevant to the majority of your customers.
 If they aren’t, consider making a change.

 Reading the language on a typical form can be painful.
 Consider going through your documents and changing the language of your questions to be more in line with a simple, natural conversion.

 Instead of: "What is your primary residence", maybe ask “Where do you live?”

 Little changes like that go a long way, especially when you’re talking about forms filled with industry jargon and legalese.

 If your business is still using paperwork to acquire new customers (we totally get it, some industries have legal requirements to do so), then it’s critical that you devote time to really study your documents and the ways they can be improved.

-You probably already have teams devoted to optimizing conversions on your website, your landing pages and every other avenue for customer acquisition, so it’s time to pay the same attention to your paper forms.
+You probably already have teams devoted to optimizing and automating conversions on your website, your landing pages and every other avenue for customer acquisition, so it’s time to pay the same attention to your paper forms.

 We're ready when you are to start making your processes better.
 Fill out the form below find out what we can do for you.